-Sarah was \\\\\\to help than Russ.

-- a) eagerest

-- b) eager

-- c) eagerer

-- d) more eager

-The day was clear and \\\\\\.

-- a) bright

-- b) brightly

-- c) most bright

-- d) brightest

-She felt bad before the movie and \\\\\\after.

-- a) badder

-- b) worst

-- c) worse

-- d) more worse

-I am \\\\\\than my brother.

-- a) tall

-- b) more tall

-- c) tallest

-- d) taller
+Sarah was a) eagerest b) eager c) eagerer d) more eager to help than Russ.
+The day was clear a) bright b) brightly c) most bright d) brightest and She felt bad before a) badder b) worst c) worse d) more worse e the movie and after.
+I am a) tall b) more tall c) tallest d) taller than my brother.